Sodium acetate

-Sodium acetate, CH_{3}COONa, also abbreviated NaOAc, is the sodium salt of acetic acid.
+Sodium acetate is a chemical compound with formula CH_{3}COONa, also abbreviated NaOAc.
+It is the sodium salt of acetic acid.
 This salt is colorless, deliquescent, and hygroscopic.

 Applications

-Biotechnological
+Biochemistry and biotechnology

-Sodium acetate is used as the carbon source for culturing bacteria.
+Buffer solutions composed of sodium acetate and acetic acid are routinely used to maintain pH in a mildly acidic range (pH 4–6).
+It is also used as a carbon source for culturing bacteria and industrial waste treatment.
 Sodium acetate can also be useful for increasing yields of DNA isolation by ethanol precipitation.

 Industrial

 Sodium acetate is used in the textile industry to neutralize sulfuric acid waste streams and also as a photoresist while using aniline dyes.
 It is also a pickling agent in chrome tanning and helps to impede vulcanization of chloroprene in synthetic rubber production.
 It is also used to reduce static electricity during production of disposable cotton pads.

-Concrete longevity

-Sodium acetate is used as a sealant to mitigate water damage to concrete.
-It is environmentally benign and cheaper than the commonly used epoxy alternative for sealing concrete against water permeation.

 Food

-Sodium acetate (anhydrous) is widely used as a shelf-life extending agent and pH control agent.
+Anhydrous sodium acetate is widely used as a shelf-life extending agent and pH control agent.
 It is safe to eat at low concentration.